LiZheng1997/Autoware.universe-with-carla-0.9.15/README.md

 Thanks a lot for their brilliant work, if you are interested in their paper, you can refer to this link [[PDF](https://arxiv.org/abs/2402.11239)]

+Autoware.universe source codes can be find from their github repository. [**LINK**](https://github.com/autowarefoundation/autoware/tree/v1.0)

 In this repository, we did some revisions to use **REV-shuttle-bus** in the **Carla simulator**, which has different sensors, also the **autoware.universe** version we used will be changed to our version later.

 ## **Requirements**